Loewner chains and evolution families on parallel slit half-planes: Main results

-\end{enumerate} Here, $F$ is called an $\mathbb{H}$-hull \footnote{$\mathbb{H}$-hulls are assumed to be bounded in some cases, but we do not assume so.} if it is relatively closed in $\mathbb{H}$ and if $\mathbb{H} \setminus F$ is a simply connected domain.
-If (H.\ref{ass:hydro}) and (H.\ref{ass:res}) as well as (H.\ref{ass:hull}) hold, then the angular residue of $f$ at infinity is also called the \emph{(BMD) half-plane capacity} \footnote{This definition is well-defined because, for a given $\mathbb{H}$-hull $F \subset D_2$, a corresponding conformal mapping $f \colon D_1 \to D_2 \setminus F$ with (H.\ref{ass:hydro}) and (H.\ref{ass:res}) is unique by Corollary~\ref{cor:uniqueness}.} of the $\mathbb{H}$-hull $F$ in $D_2$ and denoted by $\operatorname{hcap}^{D_2}(F)$.
-(In this case, $f^{-1} \colon D_2 \setminus F \to D_1$ is called the \emph{mapping-out function} of $F$, as previously mentioned in Section~\ref{sec:intro}.)
+\item the complement $F = D_2 \setminus f(D_1)$ of the image $f(D_1)$ is an $\mathbb{H}$-hull. \end{enumerate} Here, $F$ is called an $\mathbb{H}$-hull if it is relatively closed in $\mathbb{H}$ and if $\mathbb{H} \setminus F$ is a simply connected domain.
+Although $\mathbb{H}$-hulls are assumed to be bounded in some cases, we do not assume the boundedness here.
+If (H.\ref{ass:hydro}) and (H.\ref{ass:res}) as well as (H.\ref{ass:hull}) hold, then the angular residue $c$ of $f$ at infinity is non-negative by Theorem~\ref{thm:int_rep} below.
+When we focus on the $\mathbb{H}$-hull $F$ rather than the function $f$, we call the \emph{(BMD) half-plane capacity} \footnote{This definition is well-defined because, for a given $\mathbb{H}$-hull $F \subset D_2$, a corresponding conformal mapping $f \colon D_1 \to D_2 \setminus F$ with (H.\ref{ass:hydro}) and (H.\ref{ass:res}) is unique by Corollary~\ref{cor:uniqueness}.} of $F$ in $D_2$ and denote it by $\operatorname{hcap}^{D_2}(F)$.
+(In this case, $f^{-1} \colon D_2 \setminus F \to D_1$ is also called the \emph{mapping-out function} of $F$, as previously mentioned in Section~\ref{sec:intro}.)

 Finally, we state the assumption $\mathrm{(Lip)}_F$ on one-parameter families of holomorphic functions.
 Let $I$ be an interval, $F \colon I \to \mathbb{R}$ be a non-decreasing continuous function, and $f_t$ be a holomorphic function on a Riemann surface $X$ for each $t \in I$.
 The following condition says that the family $(f_t)_{t \in I}$ is Lipschitz continuous with respect to $F(t)$ locally uniformly in $p \in X$: \begin{itemize}